open-AIMS/NEC-estimation/README.md

 ![](man/figures/README-fit-binomial-NEC2-2.png)

-A test for over or under-dispersion is performed by jagsNEC, and this can be extracted using *$over.disp*.
+A test for over or under-dispersion is performed by *jagsNEC*, and this can be extracted using *$over.disp*.
 Values &gt;0.5 indicate over-dispersion and values &lt;0.5 indicate under-dispersion.
 Values in the range 0.22-0.75 are acceptable.
 In this case the overdispersion